javatlacati/swiplwebtut/webspanish.md

 Until now our web pages have looked pretty last century.
 To boot, we get no help adding the common elements across all pages.
 Lets spiff things up.

 Corporate wants every page to say 'The Simple Web Page Site' across the top of every page.
 It's a common requirement.
-Why should we repeat that for each page?
+Why should we repeat that para cada page?

 +reply_html_page+ has an arity 2 and an arity 3 form.
 The arity 3 version saves us